search-anything/searchanything-docs/src/content/docs/guides/quick-start.md

 ## Searching

-Awesome, you have 5k recipes indexed in a single `cURL` command.
-Now lets search our recipe collection for something tasty.
+Awesome, you now have 5k recipes indexed in a single `cURL` command.
+Now let's search the recipe collection for something tasty.

 We can do this using the following command.
-Take note that our search time is a `q` query parameter just like Google.
-Lets search for *Chicken salad* recipes and see whats available.
+Take note that the search term is a `q` query parameter just like Google.
+Let's search for *Chicken salad* recipes and see what is available.

 ```shell
 curl --request GET \